Of all the ways we communicate at work, feedback is an essential one.

 When giving constructive feedback, make sure your employee has a chance to respond.
 It should be a conversation between you both.
 This shows you’re prepared to listen to their concerns and their interpretation of events.
 It’s also an opportunity for the employee to express their ideas to you and become part of the solution.

 - Make it timely

 It’s best to give praise when an employee’s achievement is still fresh.
 Timeliness is also important for negative feedback – except in a situation where an employee has done something that makes you feel genuinely bad.
 In that case, it may be wise to wait until you’ve ‘cooled off’ before taking it up with them.
 This will help to ensure that your feedback is objective and not coloured by emotion.

-Ultimately, the best kind of constructive feedback focuses on behaviour or situations, not people and personalities.
-It’s given in a tone and setting that conveys support and respect.
+Ultimately, the best kind of constructive feedback focuses on behaviour or situations, not people and personalities and is conducted in a tone and setting that conveys support and respect.
 Great constructive feedback helps employees recognise and avoid their mistakes and inspires them to achieve their potential.

 Finally, keep in mind that we all thrive on positive reinforcement, so don’t assume employees will always know when they’re performing well – come out and tell them.
 Be it positive or negative, providing staff with ongoing feedback is one of the most important and powerful employee development tools at your disposal.